speedybits/b4m_turtlebot3/b4m_bridge.md

 b4m_bridge

 # Objective
 We have created a ROS2 node called "b4m_bridge".
 The "b4m_bridge" node will receive sensor data from the robot, process it, and provide instructions for the robot to perform certain actions.
+The b4m_bridge will also deliver actions to the robot.

 # Integration
 The b4m_bridge node will subscribe to sensor data and publish instructions to the robot.